California Forever: History

-In March 2025, the company is reportedly exploring the development of a shipbuilding facility on 1,400 acre near Collinsville.
+In March 2025, the company proposed the development of a shipbuilding facility on 1,400 acre near Collinsville.
 The company says that the shipyard project would complement their city-building ambitions, emphasizing the region's maritime heritage and economic revitalization potential.
 The proposal garnered support from the Bay Area Council, and local elected officials.
 A working group was created aimed at fostering shipbuilding and maritime opportunities in Solano County.